crashcoot/Dwemi/README.md

 TODO:

-  -Make movement be based on time, not cycles

   -Have Dwemi pause in between movements

   -Add weight to deciding between moving left or right based on distance from center